 “Wind extinguishes a candle and energizes fire.”

 I’m often asked what my favourite book is.
 I guess it’s all about being the right book at the right time.
 To date though, Antifragile by Nassim Taleb probably had the most influence on the way I think and see the world.

-But Antifragile is written in an overly intellectual style.
+But Antifragile is written in an overly intellectual manner.
 Too many unnecessarily fancy words.
 This is very much intentional – Taleb doesn’t want skim readers to spread misrepresented ideas.

 This is a shame.
 So much wisdom remains buried under pages, without getting a good chance to influence even more people.

 So, this post is my attempt at articulating some of its key concepts in the simplest way possible.
 5 sections:

-- Defining and Recognizing Antifragility: distinguish fragile vs robust vs antifragile; recognize that antifragile systems are everywhere (horizontally across different disciplines, and vertically across different scales)
+- Defining and Recognizing Antifragility: fragile vs robust vs antifragile; prevalence of antifragile systems

 - Dancing With Disorder: a deeper dive into more technical supporting concepts for practical applications of antifragility; i.e. minimize harm and maximize gain

 1. Defining and Recognizing Antifragility

 1.1.
 Antifragile: things that gain from disorder

 What are some things that are fragile?
 What are the properties of fragility?

 Okay, then what’s the logical opposite of fragile?